 But there is also an inherent danger for sailors and their passengers, particularly if there is a lack of preparation, education or adherence to basic boating rules.
 We all know the ocean can be unpredictable.
 However, the U.S. Coast Guard reports most sailing-related deaths happen when sailors fall in the water while not engaged in dangerous sailing or stormy waters, but rather while they are docking or anchored.
 In fact, only 26 percent of sailors who perished died while actually sailing.

 The lesson: It usually happens when you least expect it.

-Sailing injury attorneys at Associates and Bruce L. Scheiner, Attorneys for the Injured, understand that of 736 reportable boating accidents in 2013, the Florida Fish & Wildlife Conservation Commission (FWC) identified 13 of those as having occurred while the vessel was sailing.
+Sailing injury attorneys at Associates and Bruce L. Scheiner, Attorneys for the Injured, understand that of 736 reportable boating accidents in a recent year, the Florida Fish & Wildlife Conservation Commission (FWC) identified 13 of those as having occurred while the vessel was sailing.
 However, a total of 74 sailboats were identified as having involvement in reportable accidents (eight of those being sail-only vessels with no power).

 What this tells us is, here again, a sailboat need not necessarily be in motion for operators and passengers to be at-risk.

 When sailboat owners and/or operators fail to take risks seriously, properly prepare for a trip or ensure adequate safety equipment is aboard, those who suffer as a result may be entitled to compensation in civil court.Understanding Sailing